kansiris/reactjs-interview-questions/README.md

 28. ### What is the main goal of React Fiber?

     The goal of *React Fiber* is to increase its suitability for areas like animation, layout, and gestures.
 Its headline feature is **incremental rendering**: the ability to split rendering work into chunks and spread it out over multiple frames.

+    *from documentation*

+    Its main goals are:
+      1. Ability to split interruptible work in chunks.
+      2. Ability to prioritize, rebase and reuse work in progress.
+      3. Ability to yield back and forth between parents and children to support layout in React.
+      4. Ability to return multiple elements from render().
+      5. Better support for error boundaries.

    **[⬆ Back to Top](#table-of-contents)**